evelyn77-lab/evelyn77-Lab/README.md

 ## Hi 👋🏾
 - My name is Evelyn Enoma.
 - I major in Computer Science.
-- I'm not currently working on any projects this semester, I'm just trying to find my bearing 😅
+- I'm not currently working on any projects this semester, I'm just trying to find my bearing in school 😅

 <!--
 **evelyn77-lab/evelyn77-Lab** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.